 Set yourself an annual reminder to clean sprinkler heads to make sure they continue to flow water properly and that water pressure remains consistent.
 Read more at Bob Vila…

-Another great way to keep your sprinkler system going is working with irrigation system installation and repair experts.
+Another great way to keep your sprinkler system going is working with irrigation systems experts.
 At EPS Landscaping and Tree Services, we ensure your systems are always in their best condition.
 Call us today if you need any help with your sprinkler irrigation system.